 With a PMP certification, you will be able to speak the global language of project management.
 It is globally recognised and accepted; leaving you out of the hassle of understanding new practices when you work in different regions of the world.
 Your skills will remain relevant across the globe.

-There are a lot of advantages when it comes to having a PMP certification as you can see from the above points.
+There are a lot of benefits of PMP certification when it comes to having a PMP certification as you can see from the above points.
 Other than all those technical skills and knowledge that you gain from it, you also get a lot of other benefits in terms of confidence and educational gaps.
 Now that you have understood how you can benefit from PMP, it is time you prepared well for the certification course.